 - How do I sign up with a EFTPOS network?

-Paymark is the bigger of the two networks, processing about 70% of New Zealand’s EFTPOS transactions.
-You can only connect to the Verifone Network if you have a Verifone EFTPOS terminal, whereas any Paymark-certified EFTPOS device can connect to Paymark.
+Worldline is the bigger of the two networks, processing about 70% of New Zealand’s EFTPOS transactions.
+You can only connect to the Verifone Network if you have a Verifone EFTPOS terminal, whereas any Worldline-certified EFTPOS device can connect to Worldline.

 You might have heard payment networks referred to as a 'switch' or 'gateway'.
 Switch is the term given to the physical servers and the software that operates the network, while Gateway refers to the links from the network to the front-end processors or acquiring banks.